ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 #. dependent inversion_clear ident as intro_patternThis allows naming
    the hypotheses introduced in the context bydependent inversion_clear ident.
-#. dependent inversion ident with termThis variant allows you to
+#. dependent inversion ident with @termThis variant allows you to
    specify the generalization of the goal.
 It is useful when the system fails to generalize the goal automatically.
-Ifident has type (I t) and I has type ∀ (x:T), s, then term must be of typeI:∀ (x:T), I x→ s′ where s′ is the type of the goal.
+Ifident has type (I t) and I has type ∀ (x:T), s, then @term must be of typeI:∀ (x:T), I x→ s′ where s′ is the type of the goal.
-#. dependent inversion ident as intro_pattern with termThis allows
+#. dependent inversion ident as intro_pattern with @termThis allows
-   naming the hypotheses introduced in the context bydependent inversion ident with term.
+   naming the hypotheses introduced in the context bydependent inversion ident with @term.
-#. dependent inversion_clear ident with termLike dependent inversion …
+#. dependent inversion_clear ident with @termLike dependent inversion …
    with but clears ident from the local context.
-#. dependent inversion_clear ident asintro_pattern with termThis
+#. dependent inversion_clear ident asintro_pattern with @termThis
-   allows naming the hypotheses introduced in the context bydependent inversion_clear ident with term.
+   allows naming the hypotheses introduced in the context bydependent inversion_clear ident with @term.
 #. simple inversion identIt is a very primitive inversion tactic that
    derives all the necessary equalities but it does not simplify the constraints asinversion does.